yakinikuman/pistreaming_roomba/README.md

 ## Usage

+Clone pistreaming_roomba project to Pi.
 Run the Python server script which should print out a load of stuff to the console as it starts up:

     $ cd pistreaming_roomba
     $ python3 server.py
+    Serial port is open, presumably to a roomba...
     Initializing websockets server on port 8084
     Initializing HTTP server on port 8082
     Initializing camera